Jason-Hargrove/100-days-of-code/README.md

 ### Day 29: November 13, 2021

 **Today's Progress:** Angular task tracker.
 Setup, created a header and button component.
-Past data with input binding.
+Passed data with input binding.
 Troubleshot TypeScript.

 **Thoughts:** Very challenging, and fun!
 Had to change Node.js versions with n.
 Got hung up troubleshooting TS.
 The fix was setting the properties to an empty string.